idaholab/moose/modules/doc/content/help/inl/apptainer.md

 ### Troubleshooting Hints

 If you are having difficulty reproducing the failure:

+- Use Versioner to verify that your copy of MOOSE is the same copy being used on Civet:

+  !versioner! code
+  $ cd moose/scripts
+  $ ./versioner.py moose-dev
+  __VERSIONER_VERSION_MOOSE_DEV__
+  !versioner-end!

+  The hash should match the trailing suffix of the URI.
+If they do not, you may need to rebase your project with your upstream remote.

 - Be absolutely certain your project repo is clean.
 Also, it might be best to create a new clone of your project.
 A clone identical to how [!ac](CIVET) clones your project during the